 Asda has launched a digital diversity and inclusion space in its existing recognition, reward and benefits platform to offer its 140,000 colleagues a safe space to discuss and share personal stories.
 As part of a growing diversity and inclusion strategy, the digital space named “Our Inclusion Network” aims to generate conversations between colleagues and close the gap between the central inclusion team and colleagues on the shop floor.

-With the aim of creating a ‘one-stop-shop’ for colleague engagement, Asda’s colleagues access the inclusion area through “Our Asda” – Asda’s existing recognition, reward and benefits portal, built on River Software’s “Rippl” platform.
+With the aim of creating a ‘one-stop-shop’ for colleague engagement, Asda’s colleagues access the digital inclusion network through “Our Asda” – their existing recognition, reward and benefits platform delivered by Rippl.

 In addition to the five open network groups, five closed connection groups are available for colleagues with lived experiences – Trans/Non-Binary/Gender Fluidity, Baby Loss, Carers, Fertility and Menopause.
 These groups enable private conversations between colleagues, and the Inclusion team’s central account acts as care and concern, ensuring colleagues’ posts are acknowledged, and support is provided where needed.